sueka/sueka.me/README.md

 The files below<sup>[1](#fn1)</sup>, however, are released under [Creative Commons Attribution-ShareAlike 4.0 International](./LICENSE.CC-BY-SA-4.0).

 Except for [Logo blue.svg](./src/assets/images/Logo%20blue.svg), which is imported from https://about.twitter.com/en/who-we-are/brand-toolkit.
+I myself do not license it.

 <ol type="1">
   <li id="fn1">
     <a href="./README.md">README.md</a>,
-    <a href="./src/about.md">about.md</a>,
+    <a href="./src/about.md">about.md</a> and
-    <a href="./src/poems/Soundness and Completeness of Software Testing.md">Soundness and Completeness of Software Testing.md</a> and
-    <a href="./src/poems/Disadvantages to Historical Kana Usage.md">Disadvantages to Historical Kana Usage.md</a>
+    <a href="./src/poem">.md files in poem</a>
   </li>
 </ol>